croessner/nauthilus-website/docs/configuration/identity-proxy.md

 Opaque caller tokens are stored and validated by the authority using authority Redis.

+The `private_key_jwt` assertion used for caller-token acquisition uses the token endpoint URL as its `aud` value.
+If an operator, proxy, or service introspects those opaque tokens through `/oidc/introspect`, the introspection request uses a separate client assertion whose `aud` value is the introspection endpoint URL.
+The authority advertises both introspection client-auth methods and signing algorithms in OIDC discovery.

 ### Local Authority Backend

 The authority keeps the normal local backend configuration: